jdingel/projecttemplate/README.md

 code and data takes a task-based perspective.
 After writing code, we automate its execution via `make`.
 We track our code (and the rest of the project) using `Git`, a version control system.
-Collaboration occurs via Asana task assignments, GitHub/BitBucket code reviews, and logbook entries that share research designs and results.
+Collaboration occurs via issue/task assignments, pull requests, and logbook entries that share research designs and results.

 Use a good text editor like [SublimeText](https://www.sublimetext.com/), [Atom](https://atom.io/), or [VSCode](https://code.visualstudio.com/) to